walmartlabs/concord-plugins/tasks/terraform/README.md

 ## Testing

-In order to run the integration test that works against AWS you to setup the following envars so the test can pick up the right resources to execute correctly:
+In order to run the integration test that works against AWS you need to setup the following envars so the test can pick up the right resources to execute correctly:

 CONCORD_TMP_DIR	       = /tmp/concord <br>